amannarsaria4/amannarsaria4.github.io/_posts/2025-12-29-whereitgoes.md

 Every expense is recorded

-Anyone can see where money is being spent
+Anyone can see where money is being spent - where THEIR money is spent

 Donors can see their total lifetime contribution, not just a thank-you email

-No vague categories.
-No “trust us” summaries.
-No black boxes.

 If a system can’t explain where money went, it shouldn’t be handling money meant to help people.